Cost of living

 San Miguel has more festivals through the year than almost any other city in Mexico.
 This location contains a lot of culture and history still, and many retirees and visitors enjoy the cultural displays and traditions.

-Depending on the sale price of a property-closing costs is under 2% of the sale price.
+Depending on the sale price of a property-closing cost will be between 4% to 5 % including the new acquisition tax.
 These closing costs, in general, covers: a permit to acquire property in Mexico, a property evaluation, a tax on the transfer of title, the filing of the deed, and lawyer's fees.

 Are taxes expensive in Mexico?

 Property taxes in Mexico are nominal, a drastic difference for owners of property in States such as Texas or California.
 On a $500,000 us property an owner can expect to pay between $500-700 usd per year.

 Is it easy to hire a housekeeper?

 Yes, it is easy and inexpensive to hire either a housekeeper, cook or gardener.